 PO certification is offered to operators in four levels (from Class I through Class IV) for water treatment, water distribution, wastewater collection, and wastewater treatment.
 The PO program grows with the operator as they gain experience and grow professionally.
-Many POs hold multiple class level or segment titles as they move forward in their careers.
+Many POs hold multiple disciplines or class levels as they move through their careers.

 Each PO certification level has professional and education criteria that must be met.
 It is very important to understand all eligibility criteria prior to submitting your applications and fees.

 The simple application process requires only a few steps, but the PO designation creates lasting impact.
 Applications are processed on a first-in, first-reviewed basis with the goal of processing each application within 30 days of receipt.

 All education and experience claims must be accompanied by official supporting documentation.
 Gather documentation for general education and continuing education prior to beginning your application.
 You will also need to collect the best email for your supervisor or HR representative, as you will need to enter their information into the experience step so that they can verify and approve your experience submissions.